-- A. If 1-11.99 semester hours have been attempted, cumulative all Kishwaukee College GPA must be at least 1.000. - B. If 12-20 semesters hours have been attempted, cumulative all Kishwaukee College GPA must be at least 1.750. - C. If more than 20 semester hours have been attempted, cumulative all Kishwaukee College GPA must be at least 2.000.
+- A. If 1-11.99 semester hours have been attempted, cumulative Kishwaukee College all course GPA must be at least 1.000. - B. If 12-20 semesters hours have been attempted, cumulative Kishwaukee College all course GPA must be at least 1.750. - C. If more than 20 semester hours have been attempted, cumulative Kishwaukee College all course GPA must be at least 2.000.